ooni/ooni.org/content/about/data-policy.md

 You can opt out of our use of analytics on the OONI Probe mobile and desktop apps by disabling the collection of app usage statistics in the app settings.

-We will never link OONI Probe app usage metrics to your identity.

 We will notify you of any future changes to our use of analytics through an update to this Data Policy.